herumi/ate-pairing/readme.md

 The library is able to compute the optimal ate pairing over a Barreto-Naerig curve defined over a 254-bit prime field Fp, where p = 36z^4 + 36z^3 + 24z^2 + 6z + 1, z = -(2^62 + 2^55 + 1).

+The library also supports another BN curve, chosen specifically for speeding up Succinct Non-interactive ARguments of Knowledge (SNARKs).
+This support builds on a patch provided by [SCIPR Lab](http://www.scipr-lab.org/).

 Operation costs
 -------------